LLNL/scr/doc/rst/users/overview.rst

 It attempts to rebuild all datasets in cache, and then it attempts to restart the job from the most recent checkpoint.
 If a dataset fails to rebuild, SCR deletes it from cache.
-To disable restarting from cache, set the :code:`SCR_DISTRIBUTE` parameter to 0.
-When disabled, SCR deletes all files from cache and restarts from a checkpoint on the parallel file system.

 An example restart scenario is illustrated in Figure :ref:`sec-restart` in which a 4-node job using the :code:`Partner` scheme allocates 5 nodes